 Conservation and Management

 Before any conservation or management can take place, the first step is to determine locations of the species.
 Unfortunately, most observations go unreported because few realize the uniqueness of this species.
-The Virginia Department of Game and Inland Fisheries (VDGIF) is working with hunters, wildlife watchers, and other outdoor enthusiasts to find and report their pinesnake sighting.
+The Virginia Department of Wildlife Resources (DWR) is working with hunters, wildlife watchers, and other outdoor enthusiasts to find and report their pinesnake sighting.